"Persistence" switch is a crash-me button on most machines

 The 'Persistence' option that comes with most wxgui-sinks rarely works, and always produces crashes if it doesn't.

-#1 Updated by Sylvain Munaut over 1 year ago
+#1 Updated by Sylvain Munaut almost 2 years ago

 - File 0001-gr-wxgui-plotter_base-Remove-unused-code.patch added

 - File 0003-gr-wxgui-plotter_base-Implement-persistence-without-.patch added

 The first two are just 'cosmetic', fixing mix of tab and space indentation in the file, removing dead code and white space fixes.

 The third one implements the persistence without using the accumulation buffer, purely with alpha blending (which should be supported on all platforms).
 It doesn't have the same 'visual' effect as the glAccum method however and so tt has pros and cons vs the old method.